 You’ve heard of “Digital Remaster” before, right?
 Basically, they took the recording and applied some VST effects to it.
 Either that or the more expensive hardware studio technology that does the same thing as VST, but is a bit more stable, and is subjectively higher quality.

-Those devices tend to be out of the budget range of a streamer, so instead, we opt for Free VST effects and apply that to your audio to boost its quality in some way, maybe eliminating noise with a noise suppressor, or help prevent peaking using a compressor VST plugin.
+Those devices tend to be out of the budget range of a streamer, so instead, I’d opt for Free VST Effects and apply that to your audio to boost its quality in some way, maybe eliminating noise with a noise suppressor, or help prevent peaking using a compressor VST plugin.

 Okay, So ASIO expands the functionality of an Audio Interface.
 What about ASIO for OBS?

 So, this plugin was developed by two people over on GitHub; Pkv and Andersama.
 Essentially, all it does is enable OBS to use ASIO devices as a source on OBS.
 You can do some pretty radical things with this setup, like a True Stereo microphone setup.

 I have tested it extensively, and it is stable enough to utilize in your day-to-day operations.
 It is fairly straightforward.

 Incidentally, using this method will also allow you to utilize a true stereo microphone setup if you have two microphones.
 One mic sends its signal to the left ear, and the other sends its signal to the right ear.
 Combined together, this gives the microphone signals an almost 3D feel to it.
 It sounds more natural to us.

 If you don’t have two mics, Simply Set both OBS channels to 0 In 1 or 1 in 2, because otherwise, you’ll need to downmix to mono in the advanced audio properties window, and, that isn’t needed if set up properly.

 Going further, Setting up a 7.1 audio for that drum kit